 OECD Home › Employment › By Date

-The OECD area employment rate was 65.0% in the second quarter of 2012.
-This figure is 0.1 percentage point higher than in the previous quarter and 0.2 percentage point higher than one year ago.
+The OECD area employment rate – defined as the share of people of working-age who are employed – was 65.0% in the third quarter of 2012, unchanged from the previous quarter and 0.2 percentage points higher than one year ago.

-Unit labour costs (ULCs) in the OECD area rose by 0.3% in the second quarter of 2012, driven by continued increases in labour compensation per unit of labour input.
+Unit labour costs (ULCs) in the OECD area rose by 0.2% in the third quarter of 2012, driven by continued increases in labour compensation per unit of labour input.